Minocycline extended-release tabletsPronunciation

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black, tarry, or bloody stool; blurred vision; change in amount of urine produced; changes in color of skin, teeth, or gums; dark urine; decreased hearing; fever; joint aches or pain; muscle pain or weakness; red, swollen, blistered, or peeling skin; severe or persistent headache, diarrhea, or tiredness; stomach cramps or pain; symptoms of pancreatitis (eg, severe stomach or back pain with or without nausea or vomiting); unusual bruising or bleeding; unusual tiredness or weakness; vaginal irritation or discharge; vision changes; yellowing of the eyes or skin.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); change in amount of urine produced; decreased hearing; fever, chills, or sore throat; joint aches or pain; muscle pain or weakness; pain, redness, swelling, or white patches in the mouth; rectal or genital irritation; red, swollen, blistered, or peeling skin; redness or swelling of the gums; ringing in the ears; seizures; shortness of breath or wheezing; swollen glands; symptoms of liver problems (eg, yellowing of the skin or eyes; dark urine; pale stools; persistent nausea, stomach pain, or loss of appetite); symptoms of pancreatitis (eg, severe stomach or back pain with or without nausea or vomiting); unusual bruising or bleeding; unusual tiredness or weakness; vaginal irritation or discharge.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.